wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-11-02-writing-good-code-is-easy.markdown

 author: Joseph Wynn
 ---

 Everybody wants to write "good code", right?
-So why is it that nearly every time we pick up another developer's work, our [WTF-o-meter](http://www.osnews.com/story/19266/WTFs_m) goes crazy?
+So why is it that nearly every time we pick up another developer's work, our [WTF-o-meter](http://www.osnews.com/story/19266/WTFs_m) goes crazy?<!--more-->

-[{% responsive_image path: assets/wtfm.jpg "The only valid measurement of code quality: WTFs/minute")](https://wildlyinaccurate.com/wp-content/uploads/2011/11/wtfm.jpg alt: "" %}
+{% responsive_image path: assets/wtfm.jpg alt: "The only valid measurement of code quality: WTFs/minute" %}

 Everybody has a different idea of what "good code" is.
 Below are a few ways that I believe we can increase the quality of our code and reduce the number of WTFs our code generates.